 Timon: Why do I always have to save your aAAAGGGHHH!

 Played straight and parodied in Madagascar.
 At one point a character says "Darn you!
 Darn you all to heck!"
+This is when a wooden model of the Statue of Liberty is burnt down on a beach, and Alex the Lion misquotes Charlton Heston in Planet of the Apes.
 Later on this is parodied as a Parental Bonus.
 The protagonists are stranded on an island and a character makes a large "HELP" out of unsturdy tree trunks, and the right side of the P falls to the ground, forming "HELL".
 Because kids can't read...right?

 Rat: Our pens have turned to ink-sicles!
 Our assets are frozen!